RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 [X15b]

-level. would never remain uncovered & exposed to the rays of the sun.(x)— In those cases where true Coral rock is above the level of the Lagoon. (a) the land must have increased outwards; (a) but as it appears from the extreme depth. beyond the reef, that this can hardly be a general process.
-I suspect that Coral rock may often be difficult to be distinguished from a rock of cemented fragments.— Besides the greater absolute height of the Coral which grows in the surf, it must be remembered, that yearly gales of wind, tear off large fragments, some of which are tossed on the reef & others must fall down into the surrounding depths.
-Yearly the Polypus has to replace this damage.— On the other hand, within the lagoon all detritus accumulates, & if as according to M. Quoy and Gaimard. the Coral grows there also most rapidly; how comes it that the Lagoon is not more commonly filled up?
-This is the more surprising. if we look at the entire section of a Lagoon Island in Capt.
-Beechey. & see how trifling the inequality of the foundation.
+level would never remain uncovered & exposed to the rays of the sun.(x)— In those cases where true tru coral rock remaining in same pos is above the level of the lagoon, the land must have increased outwards; (a) but as it appears from the extreme depth, beyond the th reef, that this can hardly be a general process, I suspect that the coral rock may often be difficult to be distinguished from a rock of cemented fragments.— Besides the greater absolute height of the coral which grows in the surf, it must be remembered, that yearly gales of wind, tear off large fragments, some of which are tossed on the reef & others must fall down into the surrounding depths.
+Yearly the Polypus has to replace this damage.— On the other hand, within the lagoon all detritus accumulates, & if as according to M. Quoy and Gaimard, the coral grows there also most rapidly; how comes it that the lagoon is not more commonly filled up?
+This is the more surprising if we look at the entire section of a lagoon island in Capt.
+Beechey & see how trifling the inequality of the foundation. [in margin:] XXX

 [X15c:]